krschroeder/baseframe_js/readme.md

 ```

 ## Using Styles For Plugins
 Styles are located in the `src/assets/scss/` directory and all can be grabbed that way and added on in.
 Still should do a little more work in updating the SCSS variables to be frank.
-So I would just drag those files into the project directly (which is what I just do).
-I think it's painful anways to import in then override defaults in your own file.
-Bringing it in (IMO) is little more elegant.
+So I would just drag those files into the project directly.
+The SCSS should be pretty minimal and generic so it'll more easily take on custom styling.

 ## Plugin Names and What They Do.